Ćazim Suljić

-Ćazim Suljić (/bs/; born 29 October 1996) is a footballer who plays as a midfielder for club Nancy.
+Ćazim Suljić (/bs/; born 29 October 1996) is a footballer who plays as a midfielder for club Amiens.
 Born in France, he represented Bosnia and Herzegovina at youth international level.

 Club career

 Suljić is a youth product of Saint-Étienne.
 He made his Coupe de la Ligue debut on 16 December 2015 against Paris Saint-Germain.
 He played the full game.

 On 11 July 2019, he signed with Alessandria.

 On 28 January 2021, he joined Piacenza on a 2.5-year contract.